vinayvemuri09/vinay-vemuri-mandalorian-translator/README.md

 This is a javascript app that translates English to Mandalorian

 User provides the input in English language.
-The app returns the translated Mandalprian language.
+The app returns the translated Mandalorian language.

 ## Tech Stacks Used:
  * HTML